-Winter time here in the Carolina’s means higher utility bills for you, here are some great money saving-tips to help cut those heating cost dramatically.
+Winter time here in the Carolina’s means higher utility bills for you, here are some great money saving tips to help cut those heating costs dramatically.

 Reduce Heating Costs With These Money Saving Tips